upptime/upptime.js.org/docs/get-started.md

 If you've forked the Upptime repository or have rules to disable Actions by default, you'll have to manually enable GitHub Actions, but this should probably not be your case.

+If you get the Error: `"Unable to find workflow 'Graphs CI' in User/Repo"` then try adding a space after the first # in all .yml files in `.github/workflows`.

 ### Best practices

 Now that you have your Upptime instance fully set up, you should follow these best practices when adding details to outage incidents.